-• The LGUGC will appoint designated staff with the responsibility to address complaints related to the project; and
+• The LGUGC will appoint designated staff with the responsibility to address complaints related to the project;

-• The subproject proponent will maintain proper documentation of all complaints received and actions taken.
+The subproject proponent will maintain proper documentation of all complaints received and actions taken.
 They will submit a report on these to the LGUGC, who shall be responsible for subproject monitoring.
-The ECPCG PMB will monitor said complaints as part of its due diligence.
-It will closely coordinate with the subproject proponents on possible remedial actions to resolve complaints expeditiously and adequate, and submit to the Bank a report on the complaints and the steps taken by the sub-borrowers to resolve the complaint, as part of the semi-annual SECR.
+The LGUGC PMB will monitor said complaints as part of their due diligence.
+They will closely coordinate with the sub-project proponents on possible remedial actions to resolve complaints expeditiously and adequately.
+They will submit to the Bank, a report on the complaints and the steps taken by the sub-borrowers to resolve the complaint, as part of the semi-annual SECR.